AMWA-TV/bcp-003/security-proposal.md

 discover the authentication server they should use on the network without manual configuration.

+<--!
+ToDo - Should any of the language above be converted to SHALL or SHOULD?
+Right now it is just a discussion -->

 ### Client Authorisation

 Once a client has obtained a web token from the the authentication